Visiting Zion in June

-3. Go on a picnic: avoid the eateries at busy eating times, and choose to go on a picnic instead.
+3. Go on a picnic: Avoid the eateries at busy eating times, and choose to go on a picnic instead.
 You can stop at the grocery in Springdale before heading into the park.
-There are wonderful places along the river and in the shadows of the cliffs above you for a picnic meal.
+There are beautiful places along the river and in the shadows of the cliffs above you for a picnic meal.

 Things To Do In JUNE

-Hiking is absolutely ideal in June—with trails ranging from easy to strenuous, there is something for everyone in Zion National Park, giving you the chance to experience the best of Zion from amazing vantage points.
+Hiking is ideal in June.
+With trails ranging from easy to strenuous, there is something for everyone in Zion National Park, allowing you to experience the best of Zion from fantastic vantage points.
 You can read our list of best trails in Zion for recommendations.

-Bicycling through Zion Canyon is fantastic in June, letting you avoid the crowds of the shuttle bus, and feeling the crisp spring air whoosh past you as you cruise down the road without cars.
-Shuttle buses have bike racks in front if you wish to take your bicycle on them.
-Canyoneering and rock climbing are also popular activities in the park, and June is a great time to do them.
+Bicycling through Zion Canyon is fantastic in June, letting you avoid the crowds of the shuttle bus and feel the warm summer air whoosh past you as you cruise down the road without cars.
+Shuttle buses have bike racks on the front if you wish to take your bicycle on them.
+Canyoneering and rock climbing are popular activities in the park, and June is a great time to do them.
 Be sure to check out our best tours page for more details.

 Hiking in JUNE

-Hiking and backpacking is wonderful in June.
-Trails to high elevation give you amazing and panoramic views of the canyon below, alive with flora and fauna.
-There are also wonderful trails along the valley floor, that take you next to the rushing Virgin River, through the cattails and lush cottonwoods.
-With trails that range from easy to moderate to strenuous, all ages and levels of ability are able to enjoy hiking in Zion.
+Hiking is simply excellent in June.
+Trails to high elevations give you unique and panoramic views of the canyon below, alive with flora and fauna.
+Beautiful trails along the valley floor also take you next to the rushing Virgin River through the cattails and lush cottonwoods.
+With trails that range from easy to moderate to strenuous, all ages and levels of ability can enjoy hiking in Zion.
 Make sure you read the current conditions for up-to-date information.
-And, read our page about backpacking permits for information on planning a backpacking trip.

 Weather in JUNE